 Please see the About page for the full listing of programme events and dates.
 Students are required to participate in all events.

 Many applicants for undergraduate study in the US will be required to sit a standardised admissions test, either the ACT or SAT.
 Standardised tests are one way in which US universities will assess your academic potential.
 Sutton Trust US Programme students will take the ACT exam and the programme contains test preparation and support services during our UK based residentials, as well as funding to sit the exam.
 If you’d like to find out more information in the meantime, please visit the Admissions Test section of the Fulbright website.

 If you have already taken either the ACT or SAT admissions test, we will discuss how this will affect your dates and requirements individually if you are selected for the programme.
 US universities accept both tests equally.
 Please ensure you mention this within your student application for the programme, as this demonstrates to us that you are very interested in applying to the US.

 The week long visits to the US will likely be held between 20 July – 1 August at a leading US university.
-Students will be assigned to a week and should hold that period of time until we have confirmed the dates and campuses, students should be available for this entire period.
+Until we have confirmed the dates and campuses, students should be available for this entire period.